-1. Be at least 16 years of age and not more than 24 years of age on the date of enrollment (i.e., date of departure for a center).
 For an individual with a disability who is otherwise eligible, the maximum age limit may be waived (minimum age is still 16).
-Therefore, this EAR will require the AC to invite an applicant older than 24 to disclose whether he or she has a disability (see Appendix 606).
+Therefore, this eligibility requirement will require the AC to invite an applicant older than 24 to disclose whether he or she has a disability (see Appendix 606).